 live off our savings but also rely on freelance work.
 I still consult in my old industry, but only part time-and I can do it from anywhere.
 Our living expenses are a fraction of what they were in Southern California so we don’t miss the income at all.

 When we sold our stuff we went cold-turkey; no storage unit, no asking friends to keep stuff for us.
 One little box of tax records and some family memorabilia are stored in my sister-in-law’s basement.
 Honestly, this was a lifesaver and we couldn’t put into words how grateful we were that we could store our possessions here.
 But if we were to do it all again, I think looking for a self storage unit will definitely be on the cards, as my friend worships this way of storing things and I guess it will be a lot less hassle.
 But we’ll see.
 The most important thing to remember is that at least all of our important items were safe in the basement.
+Likewise, if our basement ever needs renovation or repair, we could always rely on experts (like Milwaukee Basement Foundation Repair) to complete the job done at a faster pace.
 Apart from that, we have everything we own in our truck and trailer.
 It’s so liberating not having so much stuff to be responsible for.
 It is also fulfilling to live more mindfully.
 We don’t buy things frivolously because we have limited storage space.
 We think about how much energy or water something will use because we have limited resources.
 To many people that may sound awful, but we don’t mind it at all.
 We appreciate things so much more.

 The big advantage of a home on wheels is that our backyard constantly changes.
 Over the last few years we have camped in deserts, by mountains, lakes and oceans.
 Spending time in nature is a constant thrill.
 North America has truly amazing scenery and we have only scratched the surface.